spiteve/LAAD3-Theme/README.md

 - If the style has not changed, try clearing the cache of dictionary software and restarting it.
 - Please do not change the file name, this will invalidate the configuration.

----

-This code is for learning purposes only.
+*This is for learning purposes only.*